redhat-developer/vscode-java/README.md

 * `java.codeGeneration.toString.listArrayContents`: List contents of arrays instead of using native toString().
 Defaults to `true`.
 * `java.codeGeneration.toString.limitElements`: Limit number of items in arrays/collections/maps to list, if 0 then list all.
 Defaults to `0`.

+*New in 0.45.0:*
+* `java.import.gradle.wrapper.enabled`: Enable/disable the Gradle wrapper.
+* `java.import.gradle.version`: Gradle version, used if the gradle wrapper is missing or disabled.

 Troubleshooting
 ===============
 1. Check the status of the language tools on the lower right corner (marked with A on image below).